 Possessions tend to wear you down, and they could end up owning you instead.
 We should all work on ourselves instead of “chasing cars and clothes and buying shit we don’t need.”
-1Like many men of my generation (I was born in 1979), my spirit animal is Tyler Durden, the everyman character from Chuck Palachniuk’s novel “Fight Club” which was made into a successful movie … Continue reading
+1Like many men of the Xennial generation (I was born in 1979), my spirit animal is Tyler Durden, the everyman character from Chuck Palachniuk’s novel “Fight Club” which was made into a … Continue reading

 There must be healthier ways to get likes on Facebook than running a marathon.
 It’s a hard pass from me.

 I can’t imagine what type of business I would have on the top of a mountain.
-I’m passionate about nature photography, and I’m able to handle high altitudes mentally, but if it requires climbing gear and you can’t get the shot with a drone — I’m out.
+I’m passionate about nature photography, but I get vertigo.
+So, I’m out if it requires climbing gear and you can’t get the shot with a drone.